-Weekly sessions are delivered by the class teacher using a Musical School Scheme, Charanga.
-The Scheme supports all the requirements of the national curriculum and enable children to understand musical concepts through a repetition-based approach to learning.
+Music sessions are delivered by the class teacher using a Musical School Scheme, Charanga.
+The Scheme supports all the requirements of the National Curriculum and enables children to understand musical concepts through a repetition-based approach to learning.
 Learning about the same musical concept through diﬀerent musical activities enables a more secure, deeper learning and mastery of musical skills.
 These sessions provide the children with the opportunity to develop confidence, listen to music from a range of cultures and genres to perform to a small group and to a larger audience, as well as the key skills and knowledge that will be key lifelong attributes.

 In addition to Music lessons, we also employ a Music teacher who delivers small group tuition using clarinets and saxophones providing children with a fantastic opportunity for learning.